tbenade/wercker-devcenter/source/articles/steps/index.md

 that the result of these commands area available in the wercker ui and will be exposed as a build step under the name `echo python information`.

+Wercker also has the notion of [after-steps](/articles/werckeryml/#after-steps) ideally suited for [notifications](/articles/werckeryml/notifications.html).
+See the subsection for [wercker.yml](/articles/werckeryml) for more information.

 ## Creating your own steps